Code2With-Pratik/Job-Portal-Website/README.md

-All contents related to job portal will appear here
+All contents related to job portal will appear here so lets build the further information